YangletLiu/Tensor_Layer_Neural_Networks/readme.md

 # Spectral Tensor Neural Netowrks and its Parallel Implementations
-1. A spectral tensor neural network with parallel implementation.
+1. A spectral tensor neural network with parallel/distributed implementation.

 On MNIST, FashionMNIST and CIFAR-10 datasets.

-2. To verify the performance, we compare with several neural networks, including `matrix-fully-connected`,`autoencoder` and `CNN`
+2. To verify the performance, we compare with several neural networks, including `fully-connected layer`, and `Convolutional neural networks (CNN)`.

 We also test and compare with other tensor approaches in the repository [link](https://github.com/hust512/Tensor_Layer_for_Deep_Neural_Network_Compression/tree/master/transform_based_network).